Safety Requirements Updated April 21, 2022

 - Proof of COVID-19 vaccination for all event attendees 12 years of age or older.
 “Fully vaccinated” means the final COVID-19 vaccine dose is administered at least 14 days prior to arrival at the HCA.
 Children under 12 and those who self-attest to a medical or religious exemption may provide a negative test result, see number 2 below for testing requirements.
 A booster is not required.

 - If not vaccinated, COVID testing is required for all event attendees 2 years of age or older.
 To enter the Harris Center for the Arts please present a negative PCR test OR a negative Rapid Antigen test.
 CDC approved Rapid Antigen home test results are now accepted.
-Results can be provided in the form of a photo on a cell phone, a CDC approved mobile app, or you can self-attest to the date/time you administered the test, manufacturer and expiration date of test, and the result.
+Results can be provided in the form of a photo on a cell phone, or a CDC approved mobile app.

 Attendees will be required to: